psrc/2015-12-scripting-workshop/index.md

 **To check you have set up the other software requirements correctly:**

 * Download [swc-installation-test-2.py](/2015-12-scripting-workshop/setup/swc-installation-test-2.py)
-* Open up a Bash shell.
+* Open up a Bash shell using ConsoleZ or Git Bash.
 Change into the directory where you put the script by typing in the bash window:
    * <code>cd ~/Downloads</code>
 * Run the script:
    * <code>python swc-installation-test-2.py</code>